 Hybrid EVs looks at how much hybrids save the air, and their cost.
 If you are interested in checking out or obtaining a hybrid, this section has information you need to know.
 The information is concise and unique in its presentation.

-Other EVs includes important information on EV charging.
+The section on Other EVs includes important information on EV charging.
 Electric planes, fuel cell EVs, and electric excavators are also covered.

 If you want the basics of electric vehicle charging, check here.
-The explanation and interactive calculators

 Finally are the EV Specifications.
 If you are just interested in numbers, check here for performance specs covering 118 battery electric, hybrid electric, and plug in electric vehicles.